 Our inclusive and friendly student community enjoys a range of opportunities to get together and socialise, whether that’s through sports, the arts, subject societies or faith groups.
 All undergraduates belong to the Junior Common Room (JCR) which is our version of a students’ union, representing their members and providing a place to relax.
 The lively JCR is housed in spacious modern accommodation, including a conservatory and snack bar.
 Here, students can meet friends, read newspapers and magazines, play a game of pool or watch TV.

 We offer excellent sports facilities, and all are welcome to use these, whether as a serious athlete or just for fun.
 They include a sports pavilion, squash courts, extensive playing fields with hockey, cricket, football and rugby pitches, hard grass tennis courts and netball courts.
 There’s also our boathouse on the River Thames, with boats used all year round by our rowing crews, from novices to experienced rowers, and access to the University’s swimming pool, athletics stadium and gym, free of charge.

 There are many opportunities to try out new sports and join one of the College teams to compete against other colleges.
 You can also join other University sports clubs, or start one of your own.

-The new building will also be home to a new cafe, gym, study spaces and multi-faith room.
 It’s an exciting time to join Jesus College, and we invite all prospective students to come and visit us.
 If you have any questions in the meantime, our friendly and helpful Access Team are always on hand and you can contact them here.